Centene Corporation (CNC) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to CNC, setting the target price at $85 in the report published on December 13th of the previous year.

-Volatility was left at 2.48%, however, over the last 30 days, the volatility rate increased by 2.27%, as shares sank -1.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.16% lower at present.
+Volatility was left at 2.38%, however, over the last 30 days, the volatility rate increased by 2.04%, as shares surge +1.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.43% lower at present.

 Insider Trading